 Missed payments are shown as a single digit.

 So ‘1’ means you’ve missed one payment and ‘5’ means you’ve missed 5 consecutive payments.
-The table below shows what a lender might see:

 Why are missed payments important?